Cumcord/docs/plugin-guide/README.md

 patcher === cumcord.patcher;
 ```

-The only exception to this is plugin-specific APIs:
+The only exception to this is plugin-specific APIs (see *Creating a plugin*):
 ```js
 import pluginData from "@cumcord/pluginData";
 cumcord.pluginData === pluginData;
 window.cumcord.pluginData === undefined;
 ```

-You can import plugin-specific APIs from `cumcord.pluginData`.
-This includes:
- - `persist`: a [nest](https://github.com/kyza/nests/tree/v2) to be used for storing data
- - `id`: The current id of the plugin.
-Deprecated and kept for back-compat.
- - `manifest`: Your plugin manifest.

 Imports like this are heavily preferred over accessing the cumcord global.